Ada-C6/weekly-learning-goals/weekly-learning-goals/week-4.md

 This week you should be able to:

-5.1 Design an application following Object-Oriented-Design Principles 5.2 Independently write tests
+4.1 Design an application following Object-Oriented-Design Principles 4.2 Independently write tests
-5.3 Write Pseudocode
+4.3 Write Pseudocode
-5.4 Create Regular Expressions to validate strings
+4.4 Create Regular Expressions to validate strings
-5.5 Create default parameters using keyword arguments
+4.5 Create default parameters using keyword arguments
+4.6 Understand how to read and apply code coverage tools like SimpleCov

 # Questions & Learning Goals
 N/A